Rollins Pass Road Status

 Ways to Reduce Your Risk From Avalanches: 1) Discuss the avalanche forecast and avalanche conditions with your group.
 Determine what terrain you will avoid on your trip.
 2) Avoid travelling on or underneath slopes steeper than about 30 degrees if you see recent avalanches, cracking or collapsing, or any of the red flags.
 3) Avoid travelling on steep open slopes with dense trees, rocks, gullies, or water bodies below them.
 4) If you choose to enter avalanche terrain, expose only one person at a time to the avalanche hazard.
 5) Do not stop or regroup in avalanche paths or runout zones.

-Up Next: Transitional Season (Late Spring & Early Summer)—typically early/mid-April through early/mid-June each year
+Then Later Next Year: Transitional Season (Late Spring & Early Summer)—typically early/mid-April through early/mid-June each year

 Rollins Pass Road Status (Corona Pass Road Status) | Transitional Season Commentary for Late Spring & Early Summer: